mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 ### 3.3.1.
 Use `dd` to clone a partition block by block.

 This methods has a few advantages, and quite a bit of downsides:

-    + **PRO**: because it literally clones an entire disk, byte per byte, to another, it is the most conservative method among all.
++ **PRO**: because it literally clones an entire disk, byte per byte, to another, it is the most conservative method among all
-    - **CON**: because it clones an entire disk byte per byte, issues such as fragmentation and data in unallocated sectors are copied.
+- **CON**: because it clones an entire disk byte per byte, issues such as fragmentation and data in unallocated sectors are copied
-    - **CON**: because it clones an entire disk byte per byte, the target partition or disk must be at least as large as the source, or the source must be shrunk beforehand, which is not always possible.
+- **CON**: because it clones an entire disk byte per byte, the target partition or disk must be at least as large as the source, or the source must be shrunk beforehand, which is not always possible (like with XFS)

-    If you opt for this solution, just run `dd` and copy an existing partition to the LUKS container:
+If you opt for this solution, just run `dd` and copy one or more existing partitions to the LUKS container:

 `# dd if=/path/to/source/partition of=/dev/mapper/ExtLUKS bs=1M status=progress`

 ### 3.3.2.
 Use `rsync` to clone a filesystem onto a new partition.

 This method is the most flexible,because it's completely agnostic regarding the source and destination filesystems, as long as the destination can fit all contents from the source.
 Just mount everything where it's supposed to go, and run (as root):

 ```
-# rsync -qaHAXS /{bin,boot,etc,home,lib,opt,root,sbin,srv,usr,var} /path/to/dest
+# rsync -qaHAXS /{bin,boot,etc,home,lib,opt,root,sbin,srv,usr,var} /tmp/mnt/dest
 ```

 The root has now been cloned, but it's missing some base directories.

 Given that I assume we are booting from an Arch Linux system, just reinstall `filesystem` inside the new root:

 ```
-$  sudo pacman -r /tmp/shoot --config /tmp/shoot/etc/pacman.conf -S filesystem
+$  sudo pacman -r /tmp/mnt --config /tmp/mnt/etc/pacman.conf -S filesystem
 ```

 This will fixup any missing directory and symlink, such as `/dev`, `/proc`, ...
 Notice that only for this time I have used the `-r` parameter.
 This changes pacman's root directory, and should always used with extreme care.

 ### 3.3.3.
-Use Btrfs or ZFS snapshotting and replication facilities to migrate existing subvolumes/datasets.
+Use Btrfs snapshotting and replication facilities to clone existing subvolumes.

-Both Btrfs and ZFS support incremental snapshotting and sending/receiving them as incremental data streams.
+Btrfs supports incremental snapshotting and sending/receiving them as incremental data streams.
 This is extremely convenient, because replication ensures that files are transferred perfectly (with the right permissions, metadata, ...) without having to copy any unnecessary empty space.

-1. In order to duplicate a system using Btrfs, partition and format the disk as described above, and then snapshot and send the subvolumes to the new disk:
+In order to duplicate a system using Btrfs, partition and format the disk as described above, and then snapshot and send the subvolumes to the new disk.
+Assuming the root subvolume has been mounted under `/tmp/src`

 ```
 # mount -o subvol=/ /path/to/root/dev /tmp/src